Why Homeowners Associations Should Keep Hiring Johnson Law for Construction Defect Claims and Cases

 What we offer:

 • A flexible work schedule with ability to telecommute.
-Attorneys and paralegals are currently only asked to attend two in-office days per month.
+After completing their first 90 days, attorneys and paralegals are only asked to attend two in-office days per month.

 • Full compensation with bonuses reasonably within the $150,000-$300,000 range, depending on experience and results